 The Town has received Golden Web awards from the International Association of Web Masters and Designers, which promotes creativity, integrity and excellence on the World Wide Web.

-The Deputy Public Information Officer manages content on townofcary.org under the direction of the Public Information Director.
+The Web Content Manager manages content on townofcary.org under the direction of the Deputy Public Information Director.
 Public Information staff works together with staff in departments throughout Town Hall to add, update and remove content.
-Two full-time staff members in the Technology Services Department operate the site.
+The Web Team also includes two full-time Public Information staff members who operate the site.

 Other Web Sites